Geographical feature: Water bodies

-A body of water is any significant accumulation of water, usually covering the land.
+A body of water is any significant and reasonably long-lasting accumulation of water, usually covering the land.
 The term "body of water" most often refers to oceans, seas, and lakes, but it may also include smaller pools of water such as ponds, creeks or wetlands.
 Rivers, streams, canals, and other geographical features where water moves from one place to another are not always considered bodies of water, but they are included as geographical formations featuring water.

-Some of these are easily recognizable as distinct real-world entities (e.g., an isolated lake), while others are at least partially based on human conceptualizations.
-Examples of the latter include a branching stream network in which one of the branches has been arbitrarily designated as the continuation of the primary named stream; or a gulf or bay of an ocean, which has no meaningful dividing line from the rest of the ocean.
+Some of these are easily recognizable as distinct real-world entities (e.g. an isolated lake), while others are at least partially based on human conceptualizations.
+Examples of the latter are a branching stream network in which one of the branches has been arbitrarily designated as the continuation of the primary named stream; or a gulf or bay of a body of water (e.g. a lake or an ocean), which has no meaningful dividing line separating it from the rest of the lake or ocean.

 Landforms

 A landform comprises a geomorphological unit and is largely defined by its surface form and location in the landscape, as part of the terrain, and as such is typically an element of topography.
 Landforms are categorized by features such as elevation, slope, orientation, stratification, rock exposure, and soil type.
 They include berms, mounds, hills, cliffs, valleys, rivers, and numerous other elements.
 Oceans and continents are the highest-order landforms.